kubernetes/autoscaler/cluster-autoscaler/proposals/metrics.md

 ## Introduction
 Currently the options to monitor Cluster Autoscaler are limited to logs, status configmap and events.
-While useful for debugging, none of this options is paritcularly practical for monitoring Cluster Autoscaler behaviour over time.
+While useful for debugging, none of this options is particularly practical for monitoring Cluster Autoscaler behaviour over time.
 This document describes a set of metrics (in Prometheus format) that will be added to 0.6 Cluster Autoscaler to allow better monitoring of its operations.